Cologne Carnival – the non traditional way

 All dates are listed here: koelnerkarneval.de/zuege/#zuegeindenstadtvierteln

 Cologne doesn’t just have, I quote, the “geilste Arsch der Welt“ (“the sexiest ass in the world” – incidentally also the title of a gay and lesbian anthem), it’s also well-known across the country and beyond for its highly active gay and lesbian scene.
 And far from shutting down during the Carnival period, it barrels ahead full-throttle.
 One of the highlights (that’s also explicitly hetero-friendly) is the series of shows known as Röschen Sitzung (rose session).
-This year’s motto is “Pink Planet – the colourful side of power” and as every year, there’ll be an appearance by the city’s oldest gay Carnival club, Die Rosa Funken.
+As every year, there’ll be an appearance by the city’s oldest gay Carnival club, Die Rosa Funken.

 At first glance, telling someone to experience Carnival off the beaten track sounds trivial and obvious.
 But trust me, it’s advice that’s best taken.
 The best moments in Carnival happen entirely for free as you walk (okay, maybe stumble) through the city with your eyes wide open.
 Stay clear of the usual hotspots like the Old Town and Zülpicher Strasse; instead, venture down the many side streets where you might encounter a traditional Kölsch pub with loud music but without the heaving crowds.
 Sing songs you don’t know, have a chat to the friendly people you just met, and take your leave if the crowds get too close or annoying.
 Do all this and you might just hit the Carnival jackpot: getting dragged to a private party by some nice people you just met along the way.
 So keep your eyes peeled and the rest will happen.